A History of Solving Problems and Protecting your Interests

 Feeling the need for change, as well as wanting more autonomy in her practice along with an entrepreneurial spirit, Tara approached Christine and Angela in the winter of 2015.
 She had been drawn to personal injury following the involvement of a close family member in a significant accident and seeing the relief her legal guidance provided to family members when dealing with the aftermath of that accident.
 She shared her vision of a top-shelf personal injury practice focused on client service, and her desire to join Angela and Christine as a partner in building a unique client-focused firm.
 Angela and Christine were intrigued given the shared values and goals among all three.
 After a few weeks of consideration and negotiation (across the miles to South Africa where Angela was adopting her son) a deal was done.
 In May of 2015, Tara joined the partnership to lead a personal injury practice and the firm changed its name to MDW Law.
 The “M” reflects the firm’s roots with Mary Jane McGinty as well as its new partner Tara Miller.

-MDW Law is strengthened by the presence of experienced family lawyer Kay Rhodenizer, who joined the firm as counsel in 2014, as well as its talented and dedicated associates, Laura Kanaan, Bernie Thibault and Anne McFarlane.
-In 2016, the firm hired its first articling student, Ashley Donald.
+MDW Law is strengthened by the presence of experienced family lawyer Kay Rhodenizer, who joined the firm as counsel in 2014, Kim Johnson, who joined the firm as counsel in 2015, and Leigh Davis who joined as counsel in January 2023 as well as its talented and dedicated associates.
 In addition to the human faces of the office, there are several furry faces that often make an appearance, offering informal “therapy-dog” services to anyone who wants them.

 Throughout the exciting growth and change, MDW Law has shown a constant dedication to excellence in client service.
 Its goal is for clients to feel, from the moment they walk through the door, that they are in good hands helping them navigate their legal life events.